-This is an opportunity for industry, municipalities, homes, businesses, and schools to take a look at their water use to see if there are simple ways to use less for the good of the water supply and future generations.
+This is an opportunity for industry, municipalities, homes, businesses, and schools to take a look at their water use to see if there are simple ways to save water and money!

-My water bill is so low; why do I need to worry about conservation?
+My water bill is so low; why should I worry about conservation?